GenerativeGig/opensessionclub/README.md

 Create a space for learning about anything with others.
 (It is fine if no one makes it.
 You still have to space to learn in your own way.)

-I have burning need to learn and it is a lot more fun with others and with interesting topics.
+I have a burning need to learn and it is a lot more fun with others and with interesting topics.

 You can find any information on the internet but the real resource for learning is people.
 Only we humans learn so we know how to help our fellow humans do the same.